Braille Patterns: Font differences

 When showing braille graphically in printed instruction manuals, it can be useful to indicate the dots that are not punched, especially if a single braille cell of only one or two punched dots is shown out of context: in this case it might otherwise be difficult to judge the vertical alignment of the dots and tell the difference between, say, dots 2 and 4 versus dots 3 and 5.

 The current Unicode charts, and some fonts, use empty circles to indicate dots that are not punched.
 This does not always render very clearly: if the circle outlines are printed heavily then it can be difficult to tell at a glance whether the dot is filled in or not.
 The braille package for LaTeX (and several printed publications such as the printed manual for the new international braille music code) show unpunched dots as very small dots (much smaller than the filled-in dots) rather than circles, and this tends to print better.

 Some braille fonts do not indicate unpunched dots at all.
 Additionally, some Linux braille fonts (e.g. GNU Unifont and the DejaVu fonts) use small squares instead of small circles to indicate dots.

 Other uses

 The Braille Pattern characters are commonly used in terminal applications as a way to draw multiple pixels per character.

+The messaging app Telegram sometimes uses 8-dot-Braile to denote a hidden part of a message, especially when such a hidden message is cited in another message.